liip/LiipImagineBundle/Resources/doc/cache-resolver/aws_s3.rst

 it can sometimes be neccessary to create the resolver as a service.

 .. tip::
-    For example, this is required if you do not want to connect to S3 using hardcoded AWS credentials, but instead your code will run on an AWS EC2 instance with an assumed IAM role for AWS API authentication.
-In this case, simply setting up the resolver through a factory configuration block and leaving out the `credentials` block won't cut it.
-Instead, you need to set up the resolver as a service as shown below, passing an S3Client - this way, the resolver will talk to the AWS API via the S3Client, and the S3Client can be configured without explicit credentials, in which case it will resolve to using the assumed role attached to the EC2 instance.
+    For example, this is required if you do not want to hard code AWS credentials for your resolver, but instead make it use the `Default Credential Provider Chain`_ within AWS (for example, because you are running this on an EC2 instance which is already attached to an IAM role with the required permissions).
+    In this case, simply setting up the resolver through a factory configuration block and leaving out the credentials block won't cut it.
+Instead, you need to set up the resolver as a service as shown below, passing an S3Client.

 You have to set up the services required: